Home > How To Place A Job Order As Part Of The PERM Advertising Process

 Not every SWA will refer to this number in the same way and it can range in length from 5 to 9 digits in length.

-Whenever possible please include the salary on all requests.
-It may not be required for a particular state, but when it is, the electronic filing cannot be completed unless an actual number is specified.
+Whenever possible, please include the salary on all requests.
+Salary information is not always mandatory, and it is not always required in every state.
+When it is, the electronic filing cannot be completed unless an actual number is specified.
 Benefits, while encouraged, are not mandatory to be specified.